tomasflorian/ReversibleFunctionGraph/README.md

 | **Value** | a referenceable thing — a datum *or* a function | many | `"5"`, `"paris"`, `"length()"` |
 | **Application** | one specific call | exactly one | `"length(paris)"` |

-Eight guarantees hold the model together:
+Nine guarantees hold the model together:

 - **G1 — single output.** An Application has one output, unlimited inputs.
   Values are hubs and fan out freely.